 Concawe – Association of European Oil Refineries

-Cineon Training was approached to create a virtual reality (VR) training programme to help further reduce accidents on European refineries.
+CINEON Training was approached by a leader in European Oil refinery safety to create a virtual reality (VR) training programme to help reduce the number of accidents on European refineries.

-We undertook detailed task analysis using eye-tracking data recording and operator surveys.
-From this we were able create a virtual training environment that accurately recreated key tasks from the real environment.
-Our scientific analysis then allowed us to populate the training environment with the same level of stimuli density that operators would face during a normal refinery tour.
+Cineon undertook detailed task analysis using eye-tracking data recording and operator surveys.
+From these we were able to create a virtual training environment that accurately recreates key tasks in the real environment.
+Our scientific analysis allowed us to populate the training environment with the same level of stimuli density that operators would face during a refinery tour.

-The virtual training world contains 12 different error states relating to hazard perception and procedural adherence that can appear randomly in the environment - everything from leaky valves to faulty gauges, alarm indications to loose bolts.
-The training is intelligent so it is able to monitor progress and feedback with targeted learning citing real-life examples directly applicable to the errors made by the trainee.
+The virtual training world contains 12 different error states that can appear randomly in the environment - everything from leaky valves to faulty gauges, spills to lose bolts.
+The training is intelligent so it is able to monitor progress and feedback at the end with targeted feedback citing real-life examples directly applicable to the errors made by the trainee.

-Following the successful analysis of the tool, psychologists and trainers at Cineon Training are now developing supporting educational material for operators to be able to undertake a training workshop that can be adopted within member companies.
+Following the successful analysis of the tool, psychologists and trainers at Cineon have now developed supporting educational material for operators to be able to undertake a training workshop that can be undertaken by member companies.